 - Superb control and connectivity

 Perhaps my favorite thing about this model is that it boasts the brand-new noise-reduction technology to keep external disturbances to a minimum.

-The idea behind this design is to limit outside interference and allow the users to listen to the studio monitors authentically.
+The idea behind this design is to limit outside interference and allow the users to listen authentically.

 Yamaha has achieved this by controlling and reducing the vortex created near the speaker’s port.

 It conducts an in-depth analysis to reduce the audible noise levels by up to 6dB, allowing you to experience pure playback from the monitors and enjoy the privileges of true sound.

 - Amplifier units are perfectly matched with the transducers

 - Built with a low resonance enclosure design